 - Cream cheese frosting needs to be refrigerated if it sits out for longer than 2 hours.
 Store frosted baked goods in the refrigerator in a tightly sealed container.
 Remove and bring to room temperature 1 hour before serving.

-- Recipe will make enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or the top and middle of a round 8 or 9 inch 2-layer cake (leaving the sides bare).
-To frost the sides of a 2-layer cake, make an additional half batch of frosting.
+- Recipe makes enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or an 8-inch or 9-inch two layer cake with thin frosting on the tops, sides, and middle.
+For thick frosting all over, make an additional ½ batch of frosting.

 Made it and it was wonderful.
 I plan on using the recipe again 😋